urda/website/_posts/2010-11-23-build-objects-with-interfaces.md

 }
 </pre>

-As you can tell, you&#8217;ll need to go through each method and implement it for use.
+As you can tell, you'll need to go through each method and implement it for use.
 I simply took a moment to do some clean up, and added logic to my *Speak* method:

 <pre class="brush: csharp; title: Built Person Object; notranslate" title="Built Person Object">public class Person : IHuman
 {